Kurviger Website: Getting Started

 Note that some information is only available to users.

 Open the menu and click on Generate round trip.
 If you haven't already beforehand, set a starting point.
 Then customize all the settings (direction, distance, curvature and avoidances) according to your wishes and click on Generate round trip.
-Your round trip has now been generated!
-You don't like the round trip?
-By repeatedly clicking on the “Generate round trip” button, you can always get new round trips suggested.
+Your round trip will be created immediately!

 Note that you can plan longer round trips with .

-Kurviger offers many interesting POIs for your tour, including both editorial content and data from OSM:
+Kurviger offers many interesting POIs for your tour, including both editorial content and data from OSM.

 • Biker friendly accommodation (Editorial)